pranjalv123/ASTRID-1/README.md

 # Installation (binary)

-Download the appropriate binary file for your operating system.
+Download the appropriate binary file for your operating system at https://github.com/pranjalv123/ASTRID/releases

 # Installation (source)